programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 [http://127.0.0.1:5000/api/v1/resources/books/all](http://127.0.0.1:5000/api/v1/resources/books/all)

 You should see JSON output for the three entries in our test catalog.
+Flask provides us with a `jsonify` function that allows us to convert lists and dictionaries to JSON format.
+In the route we created, our book entries are converted from a list of Python dictionaries to JSON before being returned to a user.

 At this point, you've created a working, if limited, API.
 In the next section, we'll allow users to find books via more specific data, such as an entry's ID.

 ## Finding Specific Resources